neely/neely.github.io/_pages/patterns.md

 ---

+## Tier 2 — GitHub as the Backend (continued)

+---

+### Pattern 7: Cloudflare Worker as Full Backend Proxy + Scheduled Action Pipeline

+**What it is**
+An evolution of Patterns 3 and 4 that removes the PAT from the browser entirely.
+Instead of the client holding a GitHub token (in `localStorage` or `sessionStorage`) and calling GitHub's API directly, a Cloudflare Worker sits between the browser and *every* external API — GitHub's Contents API and any third-party services — holding every secret server-side.
+Paired with a scheduled GitHub Action that runs independently of any browser session, aggregating third-party data and filing GitHub Issues as an ad-hoc notification channel.

+**How it works**
+- **The client (`app.js`)** — one HTML/JS app with no PAT prompt anywhere.
+Every read and write goes through the Worker's own routes (`/api/data/{key}` for GET/PUT against JSON files in the repo, `/api/steam-*` and `/api/itad-*` for proxied third-party calls).
+The browser holds zero secrets — auth to *the app* (Cloudflare Access, email OTP) is entirely separate from auth to the *data*, which the person never touches or could leak by pasting a token somewhere.
+- **The Worker (`worker/steam-proxy.js`)** — a single Cloudflare Worker holding three secrets: `GITHUB_PAT` (fine-grained, Contents read/write only — same shape as Pattern 4's PAT, but living server-side instead of in the browser), plus two third-party API keys.
+A generic `DATA_PATHS` map routes any `/api/data/{key}` request to a specific file in the repo, so adding a new synced file is a one-line config change, not a new route.
+Each third-party proxy route adds its own key server-side before forwarding, so the browser's outbound calls never carry a vendor credential either.
+- **Cloudflare Access (the auth layer)** — sits in front of the whole site, gating it with email OTP.
+This replaces the "PAT prompt as login" pattern from Patterns 3/4 entirely: the person authenticates to the app, not to GitHub.
+- **The scheduled Action (weekly cron)** — two scripts run in sequence, independent of any browser session ever being open.
+The first calls a third-party API directly (its own Actions secret, a *separate* secret store from the Worker's copy of the same key — they don't share, so the same credential value has to be pasted into both places by hand) to refresh source-of-truth data, then commits the results directly via git using the Action's own token — no Worker involved for this write path at all.
+The second script checks the refreshed data against alert criteria and **files a GitHub Issue per newly-qualifying hit**, using GitHub's own Issues + notifications as the push channel instead of standing up an email/SMS service.
+De-duplication uses a small JSON ledger file committed alongside the other data, keyed however makes sense for the criterion (a price, an ID, a date) — so a qualifying condition that holds steady only alerts once, and a genuine state change alerts again.
+- **Split write ownership, by file, not uniform** — some JSON files are written *only* by the scheduled Action (bypassing the Worker, straight to git); others are written by *both* the Action and live user-driven actions (through the Worker's PUT route); others are written live-only and never touched by the Action.
+Matched deliberately to how fresh each piece of data actually needs to be and who's the authoritative writer for it, rather than one blanket sync policy for everything.

+**Examples**
+- [neely/deckhand](https://github.com/neely/deckhand) — a personal Steam library/wishlist/queue tracker: live price data, a weekly-Action-driven playtime dashboard, and automated deal alerts (historic-low price, bundle value) filed as GitHub Issues.
+Built July 2026.

+**Constraints (beyond global)**
+- Requires standing up an actual Cloudflare Worker (not just Pages) — a real step up in setup complexity from Patterns 3/4's zero-backend approach, though still free-tier with nothing to manage day-to-day.
+- Two separate secret stores for anything both the Action and the Worker need — GitHub Actions secrets and Cloudflare Worker secrets are entirely disconnected, so shared credentials drift apart unless kept in sync by hand.
+- Cloudflare Access needs its own setup (a Cloudflare Zero Trust team), a separate moving piece from the Worker/Pages config — still free-tier for a handful of users.
+- GitHub Issues as a notification channel only works if the person already watches the repo (for email/mobile push via GitHub's own app) — it's borrowed infrastructure, not a general-purpose alert system.

+**Limitations**
+- **Still single-writer, same as Patterns 3/4** — no real conflict resolution if a live write and a scheduled Action write land in the same moment; last-write-wins.
+- **The Worker becomes a real dependency** — Patterns 3/4 have zero backend to keep running at all; this pattern has one small stateless service that gates every read and write, so a Cloudflare outage takes the whole app down, not just the write path.
+- **De-dupe ledgers are a hand-rolled pattern, not a shared abstraction** — each new alert-style criterion needs its own ledger file and its own comparison logic; nothing reusable yet.
+- **Issue-based alerts don't scale past "a repo one person watches"** — fine for personal use, wouldn't generalize to multiple recipients without a real notification service behind it.

+**How it could be upgraded**
+- Add a lightweight secret-sync step (or at minimum a documented note) so Action/Worker secret pairs don't silently drift out of sync.
+- Generalize the de-dupe ledger into a small shared helper (`hasAlerted(key, value)` / `markAlerted(key, value)`) reusable across every alert type instead of hand-rolling each one's comparison logic.
+- Replace GitHub Issues with a proper push channel (a Worker-triggered webhook to Discord/ntfy/a phone notification service) if this needs to support more than one recipient.
+- Add a `/health` route on the Worker so an outage is visible on its own, before it's discovered by a failed write.

+---

 ## Where Hyde Fits

 [Hyde](https://github.com/neely/hyde) — the Jekyll post composer covered in [this post](/Building-a-Mobile-First-Post-Composer-for-Jekyll/) — is a close cousin of **Pattern 4**: GitHub as database, fine-grained PAT-gated write, no processing pipeline.
 The difference is what's being written — Markdown posts and front matter instead of JSON ledger rows — but the underlying mechanics (Contents API, SHA-based updates, no server) are the same shape.